strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

-* Reporting by ‘Service Contact No Show’ element counts all service contacts by whether they are flagged as ‘No Show’.
+* Reporting by ‘Service Contact No Show’ element counts all service contacts by whether they are flagged as ‘No Show’
-* Otherwise, Service Contacts flagged as ‘No Show’ are not included in this report.
+* Otherwise, Service Contacts flagged as ‘No Show’ are not included in this report

 .. _category-b4: